 This article explains how to start Competitive Intelligence.
 Intelligence gives you an insight into the market but how do you start?
 It is easier said than done.
 When asking us to find intelligence on their competitors and markets, some of our clients struggle to determine what they really need.

-How to start – It is a highly competitive and tough environment
+It is a highly competitive and tough environment

 The problem is that the subject can be too vast without the parameters needed to define the scope of the research it’s unlikely to be a successful exercise.
-Because we want to build long term relationships – and because our researchers need clarity in their objectives – we suggest you consider this process next time you need some intelligence:
+Because we want to build long term relationships – and because our researchers need clarity in their objectives – we suggest considering following this process next time you need some intelligence:

 Agree who you believe to be your main direct and indirect competitors.
 Are there any substitute competitors that make life difficult for you?

 Define what you need to know and what you will do with the intelligence.